The Fromagerie de l’Isle: Between Art & History

 Even if it’s a semi-softW cheese, it shares the characteristics of the products made by the company, which reveal smoothness in the mouth, a melting sensation, no matter the dough, said Mr. Leduc.
 Its washed rind confers it a fruity taste, predominantly that of peach.
 The latter has the particularity, when it’s removed from the mold, of being cut in half to deposit a light line of vegetable ash.
 This will confer it a little fruity taste, and which symbolizes the concept of harmonious cohabitation of the two nations.

 Do you want to buy these products?
-Visit your cheese shops in Quebec, Ontario and the Maritimes or on the website of the Fromagerie and the one of our partner Oysters & Caviar to receive them directly at home.
+Visit your cheese shops in Quebec, Ontario and the Maritimes or on the website of the Fromagerie and many locals cheese boutiques.